-So as they say, if you want to experience and soak into the culture, cuisines and colours of Thailand, you should skip the beaches of south and head to North Thailand.
-And we found it completely true after backpacking across North Thailand on a bike for 11 days driving through the interiors.
+So as they say, if you want to experience the culture, cuisines and colours of Thailand, you should skip the beaches of south and head to North Thailand.
+And we found it completely true after backpacking across North Thailand driving a bike through its interiors.
 Chiang Mai is the place where our trip to North began and as soon as we reached Chiang Mai, we started getting positive vibes with cool sunny weather and warm welcoming people.

 Let us be honest upfront – You can not explore Chiang Mai in a day.
 It’s because this region of Thailand is not about visiting places but experiencing them.
 At each place, you will feel like sitting for hours and soaking surroundings into your soul and spirit.
 Still, for most of us who have paucity of time, we have tailored a one day trip itinerary for Chiang Mai including top places to visit.
 Please note that this is a well packed itinerary, so you may look to skip a place or another according to your taste.

-- Early in Morning: Head to old city for Wat Phra Singh and Wat Chedi Luang
+- Early Morning: Head to old city for Wat Phra Singh and Wat Chedi Luang

 - Have breakfast at one of the restaurants along canal near Tha Phae Gate